 This is really important, because the retailer is completely liable, whether the mistake is deliberate or accidental, they can be sued for not disclosing this treatment.

 How is it detected?

 Well, the good news is that unlike other nefarious treatments, this one is really easy to spot under magnification.
 A microscope or even a loupe will show up low relief fractures, gas bubbles (as is really common with glass), voids, and a yellow and blue flash effect.
 Failing this, one of the easiest ways – in my experience from attending gem fairs – is simply looking at the price: if it looks too good to be true, it probably is.
 That is, if you are looking at near-transparent ruby for a few dollars a carat, it’s probably glass-filled.
-This is fine if you’re buying at this stage – the danger comes if someone thinks they’ve got a great deal, and sell the stone on as ruby.
+This is fine if you know what you’re buying and for some reason you want ruby coloured glass – the danger comes if someone thinks they’ve got a great deal, and sell the stone on as ruby.

 What’s the take-home message?

 I’m not pulling punches with this because it really is complete rubbish.
 If you buy it and sell it on you are liable.
 There are also reports that it is being seen in sapphire as well as ruby, although the ruby composites are completely ubiquitous.
 Always, always ask, if you are buying a ruby.
 First question: ‘is it glass filled?’
 In my experience, you will be told.
 Carry a loupe and learn how to use it.
 It’s not even always deliberate fraud; sometimes the sellers themselves don’t know what they’ve got on their hands.
 And remember, forewarned is forearmed.